 - 3.5.14.
 The Referee shall deal with any complaints by players, Coaches and Team Managers firmly and fairly. - 3.5.15.
-When required, the Referee shall make decisions concerning compliance of a player's clothing. - 3.5.15.1.
-In cases of uncertainty, the Referee should permit the clothing in question and submit a picture of it to BWF after the tournament for review. - 3.5.15.2.
-Be aware of any lighting differences between the assembly area and the Field Of Play that may alter perceptions of colour differentiation between shirts. - 3.5.15.3.
-The Referee has the discretion whether or not to report a player's non-compliant clothing to BWF (or CC) for assessment of fines. - 3.5.16.
-In observing play, the Referee shall ensure that anyone sitting in a coach's chair on the Field Of Play abides by the Coaches and Educators Code of Conduct (BWF Statutes, Section 2.2.6). - 3.5.16.1.
+When required, the Referee shall make decisions concerning compliance of a player's or Coach's clothing. - 3.5.15.1.
+In cases of uncertainty, the Referee should permit the clothing in question and submit a picture of it to BWF after the tournament for review.

+- 3.5.15.2.
+Be aware of any lighting differences between the assembly area and the Field of Play that may alter perceptions of colour differentiation between shirts. - 3.5.15.3.
+The Referee shall make decisions concerning opponents wearing significantly different colours by taking into account both shirts and shorts (or similar).
+For example, players wearing the same colour of shirts but significantly different colours of shorts shall be deemed to be dressed differently. - 3.5.15.4.
+The Referee has the discretion whether or not to report a player's or a Coach's non-compliant clothing to BWF (or CC) for assessment of fines. - 3.5.16.
+In observing play, the Referee shall ensure that anyone sitting in a Coach's chair on the Field of Play abides by the Coaches and Educators Code of Conduct (BWF Statutes, Section 2.2.6). - 3.5.16.1.
 The Referee shall take immediate action if a Coach moves the designated chair from its position such that the visibility of any advertising is disturbed. - 3.5.16.2.
-If necessary, the Referee may remove a Coach or Team Manager/Official from the Field Of Play for the remainder of a match, a session or a day. - 3.5.16.3.
-In the case of repeated or serious offenses, the Referee may remove a Coach or Team Manager/Official from the venue for the remainder of the tournament or part thereof. - 3.5.16.4.
+If necessary, the Referee may remove a Coach or Team Manager/Official from the Field of Play for an appropriate duration (e.g. the remainder of a match, a session or day(s)) depending upon the seriousness of recurrence of the offence. - 3.5.16.3.
 The Referee shall inform BWF (or CC) of any serious or flagrant breaches of the Coaches and Educators Code of Conduct (BWF Statutes, Section 2.2.6) through the Referee's Report (or through an Incident Report, if necessary).